 You can find accommodations near Disney World for as little as $100 a night, or you could spend upwards or $700 a night for some of nicest resorts (or even more if you go for a villa or bungalow).

 If you are interested in saving money on your trip to Disney World, we recommend booking with a travel agent (you might be surprised how much you can save even at Deluxe resorts).
-You can also buy discounted tickets on Undercover Tourist.
+We also LOVE buying tickets through Undercover Tourist.
+They are an authorized Disney ticket seller, and always offer their tickets at a discounted price.

 How Do I Get Around Disney World?